therealguy90/foundrytodiscord/README.md

 - Mimics the behavior of "anonymous" actors, including using the replacement names for descriptions and message aliases.
 - For separation, sends over the token ID to discord with the replacement name(i.e. "Unknown NPC (V73Oqm1EL1KOoXOl)") This is to avoid discord grouping up same-named messages without checking if the last message was a different token with the same replacement name.
 This might have problems when the replacement name is REALLY long, but I doubt I need to accommodate for that.

-Pf2e Target Damage:

-- Multiple targets are also sent in to Discord!

 Polyglot:

 - Checks if the players know a language, and sends languages the players don't know to Discord as "Unintelligible".
 (This might change to a random text instead in the future to mimic Polyglot!)